ICS485-Project-Reap/ics485-project-reap.github.io/index.md

 </details>

-The final designs were created as pixel art
+The final designs were created as pixel art and then layered throughout the scene

 <div style="text-align: center;">